JanetRossini/coaster/column_notes.md

 spaced.
 It'll take some numeric thinking to figure that out, but it should be easy enough.
 And definitely for another day.

+OK, now let's see about making the column offset itself.
+My first cut will be to add the negative of the vector from back to up to the position we use.
+That should offset the column a half-meter in the right direction since the length of the up vector is always 0.
+5 as far as I know.

+It's working as intended, the columns are now offset as if the fin was flipped 180 degrees.
+I've lost the ability to drag the screen around to my liking.
+Irritating.

+Commit: columns placed opposite fin top.